WWII – The Battle of Crete Combo Tourfrom

-On May 20th 1941, world’s history changed forever.
-The battle of Crete, or “operation Mercury” was one of the most important war theatres of WWII.
-On July 1941, two months after the fall of Crete, General Kurt Student, the German Airborne leader, was called to Adolf Hitler’s base at Wolfschanze.
+On May 20th 1941, the world’s history changed forever.
+Crete’s battle, or “operation Mercury” was one of the most important war theatres of WWII.
+In July 1941, two months after Crete’s fall, General Kurt Student, the German Airborne leader, was called to Adolf Hitler’s base at Wolfschanze.
 Student with some senior paratroop officers who had survived the Crete battle, he was awarded the Knight’s Cross.
 The Fuhrer congratulated the Airborne warriors for the victory.
 This was quite encouraging for the experienced general.
 Already his Airborne Corps was nearly back up to strength.
 He had ambitious plans for further operations In the Mediterranean against Cyprus, Egypt, and Malta.
 But after lunch, over coffee, Hitler shattered his hopes.

 Turning to Student, the Fuhrer said quietly: “Of course, General you know that after Crete we shall never do another Airborne operation.
-The parachute arm is one that relies entirely on surprise.
+The parachute arm relies entirely on surprise.
 That surprise factor has now exhausted itself…the day of the Paratroops is over”.

 - Accommodation for 7 nights in luxurious hotels